zilinissleepin/freqtrade/docs/includes/pairlists.md

 #### DelistFilter

 Removes pairs that will be delisted on the exchange maximum `max_days_from_now` days from now (defaults to `0` which remove all future delisted pairs no matter how far from now).
+Currently this filter only supports following exchanges:

+* Binance (Spot and Futures)

 !!!
 Warning "Backtesting"
     `DelistFilter` does not support backtesting mode.